bxin/ImageQuality/leafNodes/TLS/TLSdynamic/windBuffeting/README.md

 Input data:
 ---
-o.
-(T&S) Measurements of wind speed, pressure, and structure response at various locations on the mount, M1M3, and M2.
+* (T&S) Measurements of wind speed, pressure, and structure response at various locations on the mount, M1M3, and M2.

-        status:
+status |
+-|
+|

-o.
-(T&S) Displacements and shape distortions of M1M3 and M2 due to wind buffeting, derived from instant response analysis using Finite Element Model.
+* (T&S) Displacements and shape distortions of M1M3 and M2 due to wind buffeting, derived from instant response analysis using Finite Element Model.

-	status:
+status |
+-|
+|